-An agricultural conservation easement is granted in perpetuity [as the equivalent of a covenant running with the land].
-(PRC Section 10211 and Civil Code Section

-815.2 (b)).
-A conservation easement is an enforceable restriction under Article 13, section 8 of the California constitution that severely limits the ability of the state to terminate the contracts and easements.
+An agricultural conservation easement is granted in perpetuity as a covenant running with the land.
+(PRC section 10211 and Civil Code section 815.2 (b)).
+A conservation easement is an enforceable restriction under Article 13, section 8 of the California constitution.